Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Predictions of the Cosmic Web Observable by Roman

-In the rest of this section, we define {\ms} to be stellar mass within 2{\rstar}, as this is more directly comparable to observations, and also adopt the average SFR over 10 Myr, as nebular emission lines are sensitive to star formation on these shorter timescales.
+In the rest of this section, we define {\ms} to be the stellar mass within 2{\rstar}, as this is more directly comparable to observations.
+We also adopt the average SFR over 10 Myr, as nebular emission lines are sensitive to star formation on these shorter timescales.
 We construct eight different $z=1$ mock galaxy samples, whose characteristics are shown in Figure~\ref{fig:mock_gal}.

 The top row presents predictions from TNG100, which has a similar survey area to HLWAS Deep with its $\sim$111 Mpc per side box, and the $\sim$51 Mpc-sized TNG50, whose survey area is comparable to HLWAS Ultra-deep, is shown on the bottom row.
 Aside from the ``full'' mass-complete sample containing all galaxies with ${\logms}\geq8$ (gray), we also construct (i)~a ``mock'' photometrically-selected sample corresponding to the appropriate $H$-band magnitude limit from \citet{ROTAC25} (black) and (ii)~samples that satisfy both the photometric cut and an additional spectroscopic cut.
 Specifically, these correspond to the planned {\Ha} emission line flux limits at the planned depth (magenta), $2.5\times$ the planned depth (brown), and $5\times$ the planned depth (blue) of HLWAS-Deep.
 Note that a factor of increase in depth corresponds to a decrease in the line flux limit by the inverse of that factor.
-In Appendix~\ref{app:mock}, we describe the transformation from {\Ha} line flux limits to SFR limits, which assumes a mass-dependent dust extinction \citep[based on observed data from][]{Nedkova24} for the simulated galaxies.

 The left column of Figure~\ref{fig:mock_gal} shows the number of galaxies in the given sample, while the middle and right columns show the completeness fractions in {\logms} and SFR, respectively, for the mock samples relative to the mass-complete sample.
 Horizontal dashed lines in the middle and right panels denote the 50\% completeness limits.